nautobot/nautobot/nautobot/docs/installation/selinux-troubleshootiing.md

 Current mode:                   permissive
 ```

 With SELinux in `permissive` mode, test the application stack and ensure everything is working properly.
-If the application is working, put SELinux in `enforce` mode.
+If the application is working, put SELinux back into `enforcing` mode.
 This is done by executing the `setenforce` command with the `1` flag.

 ```no-highlight
 # setenforce 1